danielgallagher/UCF-Thesis-LaTeX-Template/README.md

 Other configurations may be compatible but remain unverified.

 ## Contributors
-* Daniel Gallagher (&copy; 2007)
+* Daniel Gallagher (© 2007)
-* Derived from work by Ivan Garibay (&copy; 2000-2004)
+* Derived from work by Ivan Garibay (©; 2000-2004)
-* Taken from UCLA THESIS/DISSERTATION CLASS by John Heidemann (&copy; 1995)
+* Taken from UCLA THESIS/DISSERTATION CLASS by John Heidemann (© 1995)
-* Taken from UCLA THESIS/DISSERTATION CLASS (version 0.94 BETA, 5/23/91) &copy; 1988 Richard B. Wales.
+* Taken from UCLA THESIS/DISSERTATION CLASS (version 0.94 BETA, 5/23/91) © 1988 Richard B. Wales.
 All Rights Reserved. by Richard B. Wales.
 * Taken from DISSERTATION style (1/10/86) by Dorab Patel and Eduardo Krell
-* Taken from REPORT style &copy; 1985 by Leslie Lamport
+* Taken from REPORT style © 1985 by Leslie Lamport

 # LICENCE AND COPYRIGHT
 Released under [The MIT License](http://opensource.org/licenses/MIT)